 8. Follow the on-screen instructions to configure the device.
-Click Apply or Next to proceed through pages of the wizard or click Previous to return to a previous page.
+Click Next (or Apply) to proceed through pages of the wizard or click Previous to return to a previous page.
 When you are done, click Finish.

 For customer service and technical support, visit www.Emerson.com/SupportNet